Top Jewish Symbols and Their Meaning - Shop Israel

 Symbolic Interpretations

-• Represents the sanctity and value of life.
+• Represents the sanctity and value of life above almost everything else in Jewish law.

 Modern Global Use